In one word, 1920s men's fashion was "classic"

 The impact the 1920s had on modern men's style cannot be overlooked.
-From suits to sportswear men wore well-made and well-tailored clothes that have stood the test of time.
+From suits to sportswear, men wore well-made and well-tailored clothes that have stood the test of time.

 That is a lot of star power and great mens fashion.

-Fred Astair, Dapper As Always
+Men's Fashion - Fred AstairFred Astair, Dapper As Always

 If you think of men's style in the 1920s you have to think of a very masculine look.
-Ernest Hemingway, Charles Lindbergh and F. Scott Fitzgerald were some of the most manly men ever.
+Ernest Hemingway, Charles Lindbergh and F. Scott Fitzgerald were some of the most iconic men ever.

 Defined shoulders, narrow hips, quality durable fabrics like leather, wool and cotton were typical of men's clothes.
 Classy ties and accessories brought the look together.

-Were a big part of the style.
+Shoes were a big part of the style.
 Oxfords were typically worn with formal evening wear.

 The classic black and white or black and tan wingtip show was also very popular for formal occasions.